New Year’s Day Ranks Among Deadliest Days on U.S. Roadways

 - Do not hesitate to take the keys from friends or family members who may be impaired.

-- Put numbers for local cab/ridesharing companies in your phone before heading out for the evening.
+- Put numbers or upload apps for local cab/ridesharing companies in your phone before heading out for the evening.

 - Be a responsible host in reminding guests to stay safe and always offer alcohol-free beverages.